-5.3 RADIO_ERP2 packet for telegram transmission (TCM 515U only)
+5.3 RADIO_ERP2 packet for telegram transmission (TCM 515U and TCM 515J)

-TCM 515U uses EnOcean Radio Protocol 2 (ERP2) for radio communication as described in [3].
-In order to maximize ESP3 compatibility between the different variants, TCM 515U accepts both RADIO_ERP1 and RADIO_ERP2 packets for transmission.
+TCM 515U and TCM 515J use EnOcean Radio Protocol 2 (ERP2) for radio communication as described in [3].
+To maximize ESP3 compatibility between the different variants, TCM 515U and TCM 515J accept both RADIO_ERP1 and RADIO_ERP2 packets from the remote host for the transmission of radio telegrams.